-When she's not posing for her adoring fans on Facebook (52,000+ and growing), Chi Chi can be seen motoring about her human's Phoenix home on prosthetic paws adorned with shock absorbers — and "volunteering" as a therapy dog at local schools and hospitals.
+When she's not posing for her adoring fans on Facebook or Instagram, Chi Chi can be seen motoring about her human's Phoenix home on prosthetic paws adorned with shock absorbers — and "volunteering" as a therapy dog at local schools and hospitals.

 8. Move Over Tom Brady, There's a New G.O.A.T In Town

 After jumping into a fire pit, Janice the goat was left with a pair of badly burned hoofs that had to be removed.
 The feral stray was subsequently relocated to the Magical Creatures of Hamakua, a sanctuary located on Hawaii's Big Island.
 While caring for her was a daunting task, the shelter's founder was determined to give her the best care possible.